Link Search Menu Expand Document

 Querying Multiple Data

-Use the QueryAll operation and pass the target fields to query.
+Use the QueryAll operation and pass the target fields.

 using (var connection = new SqlConnection(connectionString))